Noreen234/Islamic-Website/README.md

   The <!DOCTYPE html> declaration specifies the HTML5 standard.

-  The <html> element defines the root of the HTML document, with the lang attribute set to "en" for English.
+  The <'html'> element defines the root of the HTML document, with the lang attribute set to "en" for English.

 - Head Section: